full-of-foo/rgba-img-rotate/README.md

 ### `yarn build && yarn test`

-Bundles and runs unit, functional and performance tests.
+Bundles the package and runs unit, functional and performance tests.
 Note, the functional tests depend on a target bundled package to test, so that's why we build first!

 ### `yarn test:watch`

 Runs the test watcher (Jest) in an interactive mode.
 By default, runs tests related to files changed since the last commit.

+### `yarn test:coverage`

+Runs the tests and tell Jest to collect coverage information and report it to the output.

+### `yarn lint`

+Runs ESlint with Prettier on source and test .ts files, we're currently using a slight variant of the [AirBnB ESlint](https://github.com/airbnb/javascript/tree/master/packages/eslint-config-airbnb-base) configuration which adheres to AirBnB's style-guide.

 ## Performance tests